lambda826/My-Notebook/99 Interview/BQ.md

 - Tips & Tricks
 	- Always remain calm and professional.
 Refrain from being negative and avoid blaming others.
 	- Use a compelling story that is honest and believable.
 	- Calmly explain both sides' point of view.
-Show how a complete understanding or a compromise led
+Show how a complete understanding or a compromise led to a better outcome.
+	- Do not sugarcoat your answer with irrelevant details.
+Spend more time talking about the resolution.
+	- Show that you proactively communicated the issue and its resolution to all the stakeholders
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMwNzgyODI4NiwtODEwNzg5NjMwXX0=
+eyJoaXN0b3J5IjpbNzU2ODc4MDYxLC04MTA3ODk2MzBdfQ==
 -->